The Best Jobs for Veterans: A Guide to Careers for Military Vets and Getting Civilian Employment

 For some veterans, employment is found within private or public schools.
 Of course, becoming a teacher generally requires additional education.
 But a lot of vets have gained the ability to help mentor and train other people during their military careers.
 And the U.S. Department of Defense (DoD) offers a program called Troops to Teachers (TTT) that helps veterans and current military members navigate the process of becoming certified public school teachers.

-A lot of American veterans have received specialized engineering training during their time in the military.
+A lot of American military vets have received specialized engineering training during their time in the military.
 So pursuing jobs in this category often makes a great deal of sense.
 But even if your military career involved something else, the engineering field is worth a close look.

 Some of the nation's most successful aerospace and defense manufacturers like to hire veterans with engineering skills since they've had experience around the kinds of military equipment and systems that they produce.
 And engineering jobs can be found in a compelling range of other sectors as well.